Kishan Reddy Pushes Mining Agencies into Mission Mode to Secure India's Mineral Future

 Union Minister G. Kishan Reddy orders mining and exploration agencies to accelerate pending projects through a mission-mode approach, reinforcing India's mineral security and strategic growth ambitions.

+Union Minister for Mines G. Kishan Reddy on Monday issued a firm directive to all mining and exploration agencies operating under his ministry, instructing them to shift into mission mode and expedite projects that have been stalled or delayed.
+The directive emerged from a series of high-level review meetings held in Bengaluru, where the Minister personally assessed the status of pending projects and underscored the urgency of accelerating timelines.
 Kishan Reddy stressed that India's mineral security — including access to critical minerals essential for clean energy, defence, and electronics — must be treated as a strategic national priority.
 Agencies were told to identify bottlenecks, streamline clearance processes, and set clear delivery milestones for each pending project.
 The Minister's call for a mission-mode approach signals the government's intent to move beyond procedural delays and adopt an outcome-oriented posture in the mining sector.
-This renewed focus on mineral security is significant, given India's growing demand for critical minerals and the need to reduce dependence on imported materials.
-The mining sector is a critical component of the Indian economy, with the Ministry of Mines playing a vital role in regulating and promoting the development of mineral resources.
+The push aligns with India's broader ambition to reduce dependence on imported critical minerals and build domestic production capacity for materials like lithium, cobalt, and rare earth elements — all of which are vital to the country's industrial and technological future.
+Officials at the meeting indicated that progress will be reviewed periodically to ensure accountability and results.